xxgjzftd/ugdu/packages/processor/README.md

 ## Usage

-Below is a simple example of a `task` which sets data to the `context`, writes the data to disk, and calls the `hook`s at the same time.
+Below is a simple example of a `task` which sets data to the `context`, writes the data to disk, and calls the `hook fn`s at the same time.

-For more detail, check our [API docs](https://github.com/xxgjzftd/ugdu/blob/main/docs/processor.md).

 ```ts
 import { writeFile } from 'fs/promises'